Need to earn more Delta SkyMiles? Look no further.

 Delta and Lyft have a great partnership that allows you to earn Delta SkyMiles every time you hop in a Lyft.
 It’s as simple as linking your Delta SkyMiles and Lyft accounts.
 You will earn 1x SkyMile per dollar spent at Lyft & 2x SkyMiles per dollar spent on rides to and from the airport.

-Again, these miles will be in addition to any points, miles or cash back you are earning on the credit card you use to pay for your ride.
+Again, these miles will be in addition to any points, miles, or cash back you are earning on the credit card you use to pay for your ride.
+That means you can use a card like the Chase Sapphire Reserve to earn 10x points on your ride in addition to the Delta SkyMiles.

 You can also link your Lyft account to your Hilton Honors account and earn both Delta and Hilton points for the same ride!